 Small is beautiful

-New research produced by the FMB and the Local Government Information Unit (LGiU) has revealed some of the barriers to developing small sites and makes a set of practical recommendations on how local authorities and SME builders can work together to overcome these.
+Research produced by the FMB and the Local Government Information Unit (LGiU) looked at some of the barriers to developing small sites and makes a set of practical recommendations on how local authorities and SME builders can work together to overcome these.

 Among other findings, the surveys found that: